 Since its discovery, the tree has endured a dizzying taxonomic history.
 To begin with, Douglas-fir is not a fir tree (the genus Abies), as the hyphen in the name implies.
 It is in the genus Pseudotsuga, from the Latin “pseudo”, or “false”, and the Japanese “tsuga”, or “hemlock”, so it is not a hemlock, either.
 The path to its current scientific name has been a winding one.
 In 1803, it was Pinus taxifolia, “taxifolia” meaning with leaves similar to a yew (genus Taxus).
 In 1833, it was Abies douglasii; Pseudotsuga douglasii, in 1867; Pseudotsuga taxifolia; in 1889; and finally Pseudotsuga menziesii, in 1950.
 This is by no means a complete list.1

 Two Scottish botanists are commemorated in both the common and scientific names of the Douglas-fir.
-In 1792, Archibald Menzies (1754–1842)collected the first specimens of the tree, on Vancouver Island, during the HMS Discovery’s five-year exploratory voyage under the command of Captain George Vancouver.
-In 1824, David Douglas (1799–1834), on an expedition for the London Horticultural Society, collected seeds of the tree along the Columbia River, ten years before his fateful trip to Hawaii where he died after falling into a bullock pit (Desert Breeze Feb.
-2015).
+In 1792, Archibald Menzies (1754–1842) collected the first specimens of the tree, on Vancouver Island, during the HMS Discovery’s five-year exploratory voyage under the command of Captain George Vancouver.2 In 1824, David Douglas (1799–1834), on an expedition for the London Horticultural Society, collected seeds of the tree along the Columbia River for cultivation in England.

 Another twist in the Douglas-fir name game is the pronunciation of the species epithet.
 In Scotland, the name Menzies traditionally has been pronounced MING-iss, to rhyme with “sing”.
 Thus, the pronunciation of “menziesii” would be “MING-iss-ee-eye,” following the convention of retaining, as far as possible, the original pronunciation of the person’s name.